Drop files to upload (or click)

 - Each datum should be represented as a float (includes exponential numbers)

-- Columns should be separated by a single white space
+- Columns should be separated by white space (spaces or tabs)

-- There should be no other text within the files
+- Headers may be included if they start with a '#' hashtag/pound sign.
+Otherwise, there should be no other text within the files

 - The default q range analyzed is 0.015 - 0.2, thus each data set must at least include this range